What Wondrous Love Is This: Origins

 Most sources attribute the hymn's melody to the 1701 English song "The Ballad of Captain Kidd", which describes the exploits of pirate William Kidd (misnamed "Robert" in American versions of the ballad).
 The melody itself predates the Kidd usage, however, possibly by more than a century.
 (In addition, at least a dozen popular songs were set to the same melody after 1701.)
 In the early 1800s, when the lyrics to "What Wondrous Love Is This" were first published, hymnals typically lacked any musical notation.
 Camp meeting attendees during the Second Great Awakening would sing the hymns printed in these hymnals to a variety of popular melodies, including "The Ballad of Captain Kidd", which was well known at the time; this is likely how the text and melody came to be paired.
 The text and melody were first published together in the appendix of the 1840 edition of The Southern Harmony, a book of shape note hymns compiled by William Walker.
 The three-part harmony printed in The Southern Harmony was arranged by James Christopher of Spartanburg, South Carolina.
 In a later printing of the hymn, William Walker noted that it was a "very popular old Southern tune".
+It was included in the original 1844 edition of The Sacred Harp, now the best-known and most-used shapenote hymnal, and has remained in every edition since.